firecracker-microvm/firecracker/docs/jailer.md

   jailer will use this to join the associated network namespace.
 - When present, the `--daemonize` flag causes the jailer to cal `setsid()` and redirect all three standard I/O file descriptors to `/dev/null`.
+- When present, the `--new-pid-ns` flag causes the jailer to `fork()` and then exec the provided binary into a new PID namespace.
+As a result, the jailer and the process running the exec file have different PIDs.
+The PID of the child process is stored in the jail root directory inside `<exec_file_name>.pid`.
 - The jailer adheres to the "end of command options" convention, meaning all parameters specified after `--` are forwarded to Firecracker.
 For example, this can be paired with the `--config-file` Firecracker argument to